 Buried penis can be difficult to treat both in children and adults.
 The treatment depends on the underlying cause.
-In infants and children, sometimes the condition goes away on its own.
+In infants and children; sometimes the condition goes away on its own.
 If buried penis occurs in adult men or does not resolve on its own in children, surgery may be needed.
-Each situation is different so there is no one surgical technique that applies to every case.
+Each situation is different so no one surgical technique applies to every case.
 However, types of surgery include:

 Buried penis also may be treated with: